ABovsh/eveuspro2ha/README.md

 I take NO responsibility and/or liability for how you choose to use information available here.
 By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.

 # Changelog comparing with original version
-1. Added description for sensors
+1. Added descriptions for sensors: Enhanced the clarity of sensor labels.
-2. Corrected statuses mapping logic.
-Added sub-statuses mapping logic
+2. Corrected status mapping logic: Fixed the logic for mapping the statuses.
-3. Fixed current management
+3. Added sub-status mapping logic: Introduced additional mapping for sub-statuses.
+4. Fixed current management: Resolved issues with managing current settings.
-4. Fixed "Stop charging" logic
+5. Fixed "Stop charging" logic: Corrected the logic for stopping the charging process.
-5. Added SOC sensors
+6. Added SOC sensors: Included sensors for monitoring State of Charge (SOC).
-6. Added Time to target sensor
+7. Added "Time to Target" sensor: Introduced a sensor to calculate time to target SOC.
-7. Added Counter A and Counter B sensors
+8. Added Counter A and Counter B sensors: Integrated sensors to monitor both charging counters.
-8. Parametrized charger user, password, ip address and car battery capacity to simplify the configuration process
+9. Parametrized charger user, password, IP address, and car battery capacity: Simplified configuration by parameterizing sensitive values.
-9. Added switch to reset Counter A
+10. Added switch to reset Counter A: Introduced a switch for resetting Counter A

 # Configuration steps
 # 1. Add secrets to /config/secrets.yaml file